maxirozay/nuxt-base/README.md

 ## Nuxt layer

-Add `extends: ['github:maxirozay/nuxt-base']` to your nuxt config to use this project as a layer.
+Clone this repo and delete the `layers` folder or copy folders in `app` and `server` into your project.
+Then add `extends: ['github:maxirozay/nuxt-base']` to your nuxt config to use this project as a layer.

-Copy `server/database` and `server/assets` folders to your project.